 The suffering associated with losses and grief affects us all many times throughout our lives, losses and grief are part of the human experience and living with love and an open heart.
 One thing that I feel is important to mention at the start is that grief has no right or wrong way, no specific length of time, it’s individual.

-I am writing this blog as I’m passionate about helping people with persistent pain and other health conditions and I feel that the associated grief and loss isn’t talked about enough.
-I am not writing this a psychological clinician instead as a coach and physiotherapist who has done additional related trainings, supported people with losses and grief through persistent pain, and through my lived experience of many losses related to health and other losses.
-I’ve supported people by holding space for the grief, acknowledging it and allowing people to process it in whatever way they needed to (alongside a psychological clinician when needed).
+I am writing this blog as I’m passionate about helping people with conditions associated with persistent pain and fatigue, including fibromyalgia, ME/CFS and long covid, and I feel that the associated grief and losses aren’t talked about enough.
+I am not writing this as a psychological clinician instead as an integrative somatic practitioner and physiotherapist who has done additional related trainings, supported people with losses and grief resulting from various long-term health conditions, and through my lived experience of many losses related to ME/CFS & PoTS as well as other losses.
+I’ve supported people by holding a compassionate space for the grief, acknowledging it and allowing people to process it in whatever way they needed to (alongside a psychological clinician when needed).

 Grief & Our Assumptive World